 The two women were striding through the campground, their walking sticks swinging.
-When Milo caught their eye they swung around to say hello.
-“Here we go,” I thought as I prepared myself to politely keep them at bay.
+When Milo caught their eye they wheeled around to say hello.
+“Here we go,” I thought as I prepared myself to, as politely as I could, keep them at bay.
 So many, too many, people feel entitled to walk right up and pet Milo, and he is not cool with that sort of direct approach.
 But to my pleasant surprise, these women knew exactly how to charm my boy: ignore him entirely and chat with me.

 The short one said, “I’m Teresa.
 You can remember that because everyone knows Mother Teresa.
 Although,” she chuckled, “I am no mother.”